goauthentik/authentik/website/integrations/services/argocd/index.md

 ### Step 3 - ArgoCD Group creation

-Create a new _Group_ (under _Directory/Groups_) that'll be used as the admin group for ArgoCD (if you already have an "admin" group, you can skip this part!)
+Create a new group (under **Directory -> Groups**) that will be used as the admin group for ArgoCD (if you already have an admin group, you can skip this part!)

 - **Name**: ArgoCD Admins
 - **Members**: Add your user and/or any user that should be an ArgoCD admin